Ann Jones (politician)

 Margaret Ann Jones (born 4 November 1953) is a Welsh Labour Co-operative politician.
 Born in Rhyl, Denbighshire, Jones was the Member of the Senedd (MS) for Vale of Clwyd from 1999 until she retired in 2021.
 From 11 May 2016 until her retirement, she was the Deputy Presiding Officer for the Senedd.

-Family
+Personal life

 Margaret Ann Jones was born to Charles Jones and Helen Jones (née Sadler) in Rhyl.
-She was educated at Rhyl Grammar School and Rhyl High School.
+She was educated at Rhyl Grammar School, now known as Rhyl High School.
 She married Adrian Jones in 1973 and has 1 son and 1 daughter.

 Early career

 Ann worked as an Emergency Call Officer and a number of management positions in the control room of Flintshire Fire Brigade and Clwyd Fire Brigade between 1970 and 1979 and as a Fire Control Officer with Merseyside Fire Brigade from 1991 to 1999.

 Ann served as a national officer in the Fire Brigades Union for a number of years and has sat on the executive boards of the Welsh Labour Party and the Wales TUC.
 She is a member of UNISON and remains a 'out of trade' member of the FBU.